PalauOfficial Name: Republic of Palau

 TOURIST VISA REQUIRED:

-Not for visits less than one year
+Not for tourists visiting for one year or less

 CURRENCY RESTRICTIONS FOR ENTRY:

 Amounts over 10,000 USD must be declared